bkcatton/NeighbourEats/README.md

 A RESTful web API that allows users to buy and sell home-cooked food items with their local neighbours.
-Core features are built around the Google Maps API and includes an interactive map browsing interface, dynamic search, sorting, filtering,
+Core features are built around the Google Maps API and includes an interactive map browsing interface, dynamic search, sorting, filtering.

 ## Lighthouse Labs
 Final project for [Lighthouse Labs](https://www.lighthouselabs.ca/en/web-development-bootcamp).\